dotnet/docs/docs/core/tutorials/consuming-library-with-visual-studio.md

 - If the library will be used by a single solution (for example, if it's a component in a single large application), you can include it as a project in your solution.
 - If the library will be publicly available, you can distribute it as a NuGet package.

+In this tutorial, you learn how to:
+> [!div class="checklist"]
+>
+> - Add a console app to your solution that references a .NET Standard library project.
+> - Create a NuGet package that contains a .NET Standard library project.

 ## Add a console app to your solution

-Just as you included unit tests in the same solution as your class library in [Test a .NET Standard library with .NET Core in Visual Studio 2017](testing-library-with-visual-studio.md), you can include your application as part of that solution.
+Just as you included unit tests in the same solution as your class library in [Test a .NET Standard library in Visual Studio](testing-library-with-visual-studio.md), you can include your application as part of that solution.
 For example, you can use your class library in a console application that prompts the user to enter a string and reports whether its first character is uppercase:

 1. Open the `ClassLibraryProjects` solution you created in the [Build a .NET Standard library in Visual Studio](library-with-visual-studio.md) article.